stricoff92/addressed_array/README.md

 TestObject *to1 = (TestObject*) aa_allocate_pointer_to_new_slot(aa, &aa, 1337);
 TestObject *to2 = (TestObject*) aa_allocate_pointer_to_new_slot(aa, &aa, 42069);

-// Write data to the array
-to1->base.id = 1337;
+// Write data to the data structure to1->base.id = 1337;
 to1->a = 123;
 to2->base.id = 42069;